akshaysenn/aky-sen/README.md

-# 🚀 Hi there, I'm Akshay Sain
+# 🚀 Hi there, I'm Akshay Sen

 ## 🚀 About Me
 A passionate developer from India who loves coding and playing basketball!
 Currently focused on mastering Data Structures and Algorithms.